 See The Material In Person

-Looking at catalogs and images online can be very useful for getting an idea of what you might want, but any stone countertop is a significant investment so you want to be sure you are making the right decision.
+Looking at catalogs and images online can be very useful for getting an idea of what you might want.
+Still, any stone countertop is a significant investment so you want to be sure you are making the right decision.
 That means seeing the stone or other material you choose in person.
 Go to a showroom to see examples.
 This is not just about looks, as it’s possible a showroom may not have the exact look you want.
 This experience is just as much about the feel and touch of your potential countertop.

-How Unique Do You Want It To be?
+How Unique Do You Want It To Be?

 Your kitchen will look fresh and classy no matter what stone countertop you select, but the cost and uniqueness can vary greatly, so ask yourself how important this is to you.
 Do you want a countertop that literally looks like no other?
 Popular granite colors and patterns will likely be more available and affordable.
-Of course, with natural stone everything is somewhat unique to begin with, and no other countertop will be exactly like yours.
+Of course, with natural stone, everything is somewhat unique to begin with, and no other countertop will be exactly like yours.
 Choosing less common stones like soapstone is another way to make your kitchen stand out even more.

 Edges And Backsplashes